ahbreck/Chicago_BI/README.md

 | `POSTGRES_*`        | Standard PostgreSQL username, password, and database name for the PostGIS image. |

-The existing `src/.env.example` continues to serve as a template for non-containerized workflows—copy it to `src/.env` if you need a separate set of values when running the Go binaries directly.
+The existing `src/.env.example` continues to serve as a template for non-containerized workflows - copy it to `src/.env` if you need a separate set of values when running the Go binaries directly.
 Keeping the Docker-specific settings in `src/docker/.env.docker` prevents two different `.env` files from coexisting in the same directory.